bhj/combustion/README.md

 ## Supported Models

-Since the pad assignments vary across models in Spark, Combustion requires a custom map for each model.
-Currently the following factory models are mapped:
+Since the pad assignments vary across models in Spark, Combustion uses a custom mapping for each model.
+Currently the following categories of models are mapped:

+- Spark Factory
+  - Creative & FXs
 - Spark Vintage
   - Electro
   - House